Meet the team

-Dr Smith has a specialist interest in intestinal failure and nutrition support.
-He has worked in Southampton since 2010 and is the clinical director for intestinal failure and specialist medicine.
+Dr Smith has a specialist interest in intestinal failure and nutrition support, and is the clinical director for intestinal failure and specialist medicine.
 Dr Smith has a number of national roles including chairing the British Artificial Nutrition Survey.
 Contact Dr Smith's secretary on 023 8120 4153.

 Read full profile

 Dr Emily Clarke, consultant in gastroenterology and intestinal failure